Try Blinkist to get the key ideas from 7,000+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-The Order of Things by Michel Foucault is a philosophical book that challenges our understanding of knowledge, language, and the classification of objects.
-It examines how different epistemic systems shape our perceptions and categorizations of the world.
+The Order of Things by Michel Foucault is a thought-provoking exploration of the history and evolution of human thought.
+Foucault challenges our understanding of knowledge and discourse, revealing the underlying structures that shape our perceptions and beliefs.

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.